billpg/HashBack/README.md

 - 'Rounds'
   - An integer specifying the number of PBKDF2 rounds used to produce the verification hash.
   - Must be a positive integer, at least 1.
+  - The Issuer service may request a different number of rounds if this value is too low or too high.
+See section describing 400 error responses below for negotiation of this number.
 - `VerifyUrl`
   - An `https://` URL belonging to the Caller where the verification hash may be retrieved with a GET request.
   - The URL must be one that Issuer knows as belonging to a specific Caller user.